 But what kind of content should you publish, and how often?

 Publish Supporting Articles

-If you’re target keyword is based on “leak detection tampa” then you would want to create supporting articles that show relevancy.
+If your target keyword is based on “leak detection tampa” then you would want to create supporting articles that show relevancy.
 In other words, you would want to create a blog post on “how do plumbers identify leaks” or “what are the most common symptoms of a leak” which all point back to your original topic that has your target keyword.

 Whether you choose to have a post written once a month, twice a month or once a week is up to you, so long as you’re consistent.
-Yes, Google wants to see you post as frequently as possible, but publishing every day is not realistic.
+Yes, Google wants to see your post as frequently as possible, but publishing every day is not realistic.
 If you can afford the time or money, try getting content (articles, landing pages, etc.) posted on your at least once a month just to show Google you’re still active.

-A good SEO agency will provide you with location pages, blogs, and additional service pages usually 3-5 times per month.
+A good SEO agency will provide you with location pages, blogs, and additional service pages, usually 3-5 times per month.